 In 1964 an agreement with India provided that of an estimated 975,000 stateless people, 525,000 were to be given Indian citizenship and repatriated over a fifteen year period, while 300,000 others were to be granted Ceylon citizenship and allowed to remain.
 The fate of the remaining 150,000 was left for later settlement.
-In January 1974 a new agreement between Mrs Gandhi and Mrs Bandaranaike provided for the remaining 150,000 on a fifty-fifty basis: 75,000 each for India and Sri-Lanka.
+In January 1974 a new agreement between Mrs Gandhi and Mrs Bandaranaike provided for the remaining 150,000 on a fifty-fifty basis: 75,000 each for India and Sri Lanka.

 The implementation of these agreements has been painfully slow.
 Only 400,000 people had applied for Indian citizenship when the Indian High Commission closed the lists in 1974.
 Some 700,000 people had applied for Ceylon citizenship but, by the end of 1974, only 140,000 had succeeded in being registered.
-A report in 1977 by the Co-ordinating Secretariat for Plantation Areas said the latest agreement required that, of one million stateless Tamils, 375,000 should be granted Sri-Lanka citizenship and the rest repatriated by 1981.
-By November 1976 100,000 had been granted Sri-Lanka citizenship and 280,000 Indian citizenship.
+A report in 1977 by the Co-ordinating Secretariat for Plantation Areas said the latest agreement required that, of one million stateless Tamils, 375,000 should be granted Sri Lanka citizenship and the rest repatriated by 1981.
+By November 1976 100,000 had been granted Sri Lanka citizenship and 280,000 Indian citizenship.
 190,000 had been repatriated.
 The report, by a study team, found that many repatriates in India suffered greatly from a mixture of bureaucracy, corruption and exploitation, especially in getting Indian passports.
-Worst of all is the plight of the 'overstays'.
-After being granted Indian citizenship the repatriate has twelve months in which to leave Sri-Lanka.
+By the end of 1981 496,000 Tamils had been granted Indian citizenship of which 375,000 had been repatriated and 121,000 remained in Sri Lanka awaiting repatriation.
+210,000 had been granted Sri Lanka citizenship.
+Worst of all is the plight of 'overstays'.
+After being granted Indian citizenship the repatriate has twelve months in which to leave Sri Lanka.
 If he is unable to do so he is liable to be deported and arrive in India penniless, unqualified for any assistance.
-It is estimated that there are 75,000 overstays in Sri-Lanka.